 Note: All qualifying students must lodge an authorised enrolment form with the Cashier on the day the enrolling officer signs the form.
-(See Enrolment Procedures earlier in this handbook.)
+(See Enrolment Procedures and Fees section earlier in this handbook).

-Friday 27 February 2.00 pm to 6.00 pm Ground Floor Studio Faculty of Architecture
+Friday 4 March 2.00 pm to 6.00 pm Ground Floor Studio Faculty of Architecture